Last Updated: 2/19/2023

 The Burke Mountain site, part of the Darling State Park, is well known for smooth evening glass-offs and record setting XC flights.
 Launch is at an elevation of 2,780’ with designated LZ fields at 1,509’ and 1,344’.
 Elevation at the summit is 3267′.

 Burke Mountain is a ski area and the the launch utilizes a ski trail accessible via a paved toll auto road, which costs $5 per ride.
 Pilots are expected to meet at 237 Pinkham Rd (known as Cutter Inn) to consolidate vehicles.
 Launch parking is half a mile past launch at the top of the Toll Road.
 Do not park in the pull off close to launch or along the road.
 This area needs to be kept clear for emergency vehicles to access mid-mountain.
 Early and late season the Toll Road may be closed to cars and launch is only accessible via a hike up.
-This site is open when the resort is not operational.

 - Pilots with an H3 or P2 are allowed with an observer or an approved mentor.